header-image

 Research lines:

-• Unraveling harmful effects of platelet transfusions on preterm infants
+• Unraveling harmful effects of platelet transfusions in preterm infants using plasma proteomics

 Funding: European Society for Pediatric Research, European Blood Alliance, Sanquin Blood Supply Foundation.